-Can You Hike Sleeping Bear Dunes?
+Can You Even Hike Sleeping Bear Dunes?

 Where to Find Sleeping Bear Dunes Trail Maps

-When you first arrive in Sleeping Bear Dunes, stop at a visitor’s center to grab a free map.
+When arriving at Sleeping Bear Dunes, grab a free map at a visitor’s center.
 If you’re camping at one of the two park campgrounds, you’ll also be able to find maps there.
-These free maps are all you’ll need to explore the Sleeping Bear Dunes hiking trails on the mainland.

 Sleeping Bear Dunes Hiking Trails At A Glance